Home safe home

 Oops, watch your step.
 As a homeowner, it’s your responsibility to keep your home reasonably safe for anyone who is on your property, even if they’re there without your specific invitation.
 Make sure your policy has property liability coverage.
 That way, if your daughter’s friend breaks her arm falling out of your treehouse, you can apologize profusely and humbly hand over your insurance information to the E.R.
 Having property liability coverage ensures that your insurance will cover any medical expenses.

-Flood and Earthquake.
-We get a lot of rain here in Oregon.
-This can lead to flooding or a leaky basement.
+Showers and shakes.
+We get a lot of rain in the Pacific Northwest.
+This can lead to flooding.
 Damage that results from flooding or other natural disasters is often covered by insurance, but it can pay to make sure you understand exactly what is covered.

 Stop, thief!
 If someone breaks into your house and steals your flat screen TV, you expect insurance to compensate you.
-Did you know that your home insurance can potentially cover you even when you’re not at home?
+Did you know that your home insurance can potentially cover certain items whether they’re inside your home or not?
 Through scheduling endorsements, also called riders, for valuable items you own such as jewelry or artwork, your insurance will cover these items regardless of if they are stolen from your home or your hotel room.

 As with auto policies, insurance is a careful balance of weighing when it makes sense to make a claim and when you’re better off just covering something out of pocket.
-Obviously, you don’t want your rates to get jacked up because you’re making claims every year.
 Still, if any of these unfortunate things happen to you or your guests, it can give you peace of mind to know your homeowners insurance has you covered.